reddlk/mem-mmti/README.md

-# esm-server (MEM MMT)
+# mem-mmti (nrs)
-ESM is a project of the Environmental Assessment Office in partnership with the OCIO DevOps Pathfinder.
+mem-mmti is a project of the Ministry of Energy and Mines in partnership with the OCIO DevOps Pathfinder, Ministry of Environment, and the Environmental Assessment Office.

-MEM MMT is an offshoot derivative of the ESM application to support the Major Mines Transparency project of the Ministry of Energy and Mines.
+MEM MMTI is an offshoot derivative of the ESM application to support the Major Mines Transparency project of the Ministry of Energy and Mines.

 This application is a tool to support the work of EAO staff, project proponents, and other stakeholders as environmental assessments are conducted.